Longboard Fin Buyer Guide: Sizes, Shapes & Setup Explained

 Use 2+1 when surfing steeper, faster, or more powerful waves where added control and turning response are beneficial.

-Does fin position really make a difference?
+Does moving the center fin really make a difference?

 Choosing the right longboard fin